septiannuno/GriftXSS/README.md

 ## Disclaimer

-NnXSS is intended for educational and ethical testing purposes only.
+GriftXSS is intended for educational and ethical testing purposes only.
 Always obtain proper authorization before scanning any web applications you do not own or have explicit permission to test.

 ## Contact